This section goes on to list some of the current international project work I am conducting.

 Designing the OpenMed training course (and visit to MediaLab Prado)

-I have most recently spent a week at the Universidad Internacional de La Rioja (UNIR), Madrid, with my colleague on the project, Daniel Villar-Onrubia, were we worked on the design of a capacity building course on open education that will be delivered next academic year to lecturers at universities in the South Mediterranean region, as part of the OpenMed Project .
+I spent a week at the Universidad Internacional de La Rioja (UNIR), Madrid, with my colleague on the project, Daniel Villar-Onrubia, were we worked on the design of a capacity building course on open education that will be delivered next academic year to lecturers at universities in the South Mediterranean region, as part of the OpenMed Project .

 During the meetings we had the opportunity to discuss the design, content and structure of the course with OpenMed colleagues from Egypt, Jordan, Morocco, Palestine, Italy and Spain, some of which will participate as facilitator in the training, which will focus on know-how and skills to use, reuse and remix Open Educational Resources (OER) and, more generally, assist them with the adoption of Open Educational Practices (OEP).

-The training courses will consist of one week of intensive face-to-face training at Politecnico di Torino on September 25-30, 2017 and an online training phase from October 2017 to March 2018.
+The training courses will consist of one week of intensive face-to-face training at Politecnico di Torino September 25-30, 2017 and an online training phase from October 2017 to March 2018.

 Here is a short film from our meeting in Madrid, kindly shot by Ahmed Almakari, Professor of Educational Technologies, UIZ Elearning Centre, University Ibn Zohr, Morroco